sbslee/fuc/docs/cli.rst

    usage: fuc maf_oncoplt [-h] [--count INT] [--figsize FLOAT FLOAT]
                           [--label_fontsize FLOAT] [--ticklabels_fontsize FLOAT]
                           [--legend_fontsize FLOAT]
-                          maf_file output_file
+                          maf out

    This command will create an oncoplot from a MAF file.
+It essentially wraps the 'pymaf.plot_oncoplot' method.
+Visit the method's documentation to see example plots.

    The format of output image (PDF/PNG/JPEG/SVG) will be automatically determined by the output file's extension.

-This command essentially wraps the `pymaf.plot_oncoplot` method.
-   Visit the method's documentation (https://sbslee- fuc.readthedocs.io/en/latest/api.html#fuc.api.pymaf.MafFrame.plot_oncoplot) to see example plots.
+   usage examples:
+     $ fuc maf_oncoplt in.maf out.png
+     $ fuc maf_oncoplt in.maf out.pdf

    positional arguments:
-     maf_file              input MAF file
+     maf                   MAF file
-     output_file           output inage file
+     out                   image file

    optional arguments:
      -h, --help            show this help message and exit